letmaik/exhaust/README.md

 # exhaustive

-A Python library to exhaustively and dynamically iterate a search space.
+A Python library to exhaustively iterate a search space represented by a function.

 The API is modelled after Python's [`random`](https://docs.python.org/3/library/random.html) module and should feel familiar.
 Some additional convenience functions were added to cover common cases, like `maybe()`.